Sylius/Sylius/docs/cookbook/administration/modify-placed-order.rst

 |

-On the next checkout steps just fill out the data that was used in old order, as payment method - use one of the offline methods (if your shop supports one),or proceed with any - and we will complete payment manually.
+On the next checkout steps just fill out the data that was used in old order, as a payment method - use one of the offline methods (if your shop supports one), or proceed with any - and we will complete payment manually.
 You can also add a note to it that it is modification of original order.
 In the end you will be greeted with message that your checkout has been completed.